 Copper’s Functionality Benefits

-Copper is also naturally antimicrobial, antibacterial, and antifungal, which makes it a great material for storage as well.
+Copper is also naturally antimicrobial, antibacterial, and antifungal, which makes it a great material for storage.

 The Health Benefits of Copper